-This course offers a general survey of how various communication systems and practices developed through history, and of the social contexts within which they emerged, transformed, and adapted through time.
-Within this framework, the course examines major technological developments in the history of human communication and uses theory to understand their origins and impacts on social organization and everyday life.
+This course offers a general survey of how communication systems and practices have developed through history, and of the social contexts within which they emerged, transformed, and adapted through time.
+Within this framework, we will examine major technological developments in the history of human communication.
+In addition to surveying a range of important secondary sources tracing important developments in the history of communication, we will draw on primary sources and on theories of communication to contextualize shifts in communications history and to trace the impacts of these shifts on social organization and everyday life.

-Our course begins with early writing systems and extends to the digital cultures of the 21st century.
-Historical developments that we will discuss include alphabets, the moveable type printing press, the newspaper, photography, radio broadcasting, television, and digital social media, among others.
+Our course begins with the transition from oral to literate culture and extends to the digital cultures of the early 21st century.
+Historical developments that we will trace include the moveable type printing press, the newspaper, photography, radio broadcasting, television, and digital social media, among others.
 As we look at how humans have communicated in the past, we will contextualize the "new media" of today, considering both continuities and changes between the media of the past and the media of the present.